project-forth-works/project-forth-works/Programming-Pearls/condicompi/README.md

 ### Variant based conditional compilation

-In this programming pearl Albert Nijhof shows how to do conditional compilation, i.e. processing parts of the programm text depending on some conditions.
+In this programming pearl Albert Nijhof shows how to do conditional compilation, i.e. processing parts of the program text depending on some conditions.

 The idea here is to have a convenient conditional compilation syntax that can distinguish given variants.
 A *variant* is a specific (named) configuration that the program should be adapted to, such as a specific kind of arithmetic it should use or the presence of certain features.